WiFi module ESP8266

 Please put them in the folder named "ESP8266WiFiController", then open the ino file and download it to the ESP8266 WiFi module.

-After the sketch downloader to the WiFi module, we strongly recommend run it with your USB downloader so you can get the serial output in the Arduino serial monitor.
+After the sketch is uploaded to the WiFi module, we strongly recommend running it with your USB uploader (USB Adapter) so you can get the serial output in the serial monitor of Arduino IDE.

-Open your smartphone WiFi scanner and find an access point named "Bittle-AP" that is not encrypted.
+Open your smartphone's WiFi scanner and find an unencrypted access point named "Bittle-AP."
 Connect it.

 If your smartphone automatically optimizes your network connection, it will cut the connection of "Bittle-AP" because there is no Internet connection.
 Your smartphone may connect to the WiFi with an Internet connection or even use your cellular data.